-Exam Resources Clinic Resources -Online FM cases (AAFP) -USPSTF Guidelines - memorize them -UpToDate -Online FM cases -AAFP website -Step Up To Medicine (ambulatory care section) -AOA Turkey book -Pocket book -MDCalc -DynaMed -AHRQ ePSS (electronic preventive service selector) Smartphone App
+Exam Resources Clinic Resources -Online FM cases (AAFP) -USPSTF Guidelines - memorize them -UpToDate -Online FM cases -Step Up To Medicine (ambulatory care section) -AOA Turkey book -Pocket book -Case files -MDCalc -DynaMed -AHRQ ePSS App - CDC MEC contraception app - USPSTF App

-- Ask questions, be engaged, take ownership of patients that you see in clinic (eg. call them about lab/imaging results).. - Look up the schedule the day before, see why patients are coming in, and help jog the attending/residents' memory about the patient when they arrive at the clinic the next day. - Use a problem based approach to guide the visit and for writing your note.
-It can be useful to choose 1-2 problems that you want to work on (e.g. increase antihypertensive and give shingles vaccine), and 1-2 that the patient wants to work on (e.g. knee pain and insomnia). - Really know preventative care guidelines (USPSTF and AAFP.)
-This is high yield clinically AND on the test. - Know the presentation, dx steps, differential dx, and treatment of the most common family med symptoms (fever, chest pain, belly ache, etc.) - Seek out opportunities to participate outside the clinic (home visits, rural clinics, etc.) - Offer to be helpful in non-clinical ways...offer to push patients in wheelchairs to their cars, call patients with results, take care of stray children.
+- Ask questions, be engaged, take ownership of patients that you see in clinic (eg. call them about lab/imaging results). - Look up the schedule the day before, see why patients are coming in, and help jog the attending/residents' memory about the patient when they arrive at the clinic the next day. - Ask for remote access so you can chart review at home. - This also allows you to read/look things up, learn more, see more patients and be more efficient during clinic - Use a problem based approach to guide the visit and for writing your note.
+It can be useful to choose 1-2 problems that you want to work on (e.g. increase antihypertensive and give shingles vaccine), and 1-2 that the patient wants to work on (e.g. knee pain and insomnia). - Know preventative care guidelines, including screening tests, vaccine schedules, and adult health care maintenance (USPSTF and AAFP).
+This is high yield clinically AND on the exam. - Know the developmental milestones and basic labor and delivery maneuvers. - Know the presentation, dx steps, differential dx, and treatment of the most common family med symptoms (fever, chest pain, belly ache, etc.) - Seek out opportunities to participate outside the clinic (home visits, rural clinics, inpatient rounding, OB, etc.) - Offer to be helpful in non-clinical ways...offer to push patients in wheelchairs to their cars, call patients with results, take care of stray children.
 Try to be somewhat cognizant of the schedule (and if you're making them get way behind!)
-Look up the chief complaint on UpToDate prior to seeing the patient because sometimes there's not much time after the encounter before presenting the patient. - Have a good attitude, work hard, get a good history and do a good physical on each patient, and always take a stab at an assessment and plan.
-If you have time before presenting to your attending, do some quick research on UpToDate for a broader differential and treatment options. - Don't think of this as an easy rotation.
-Work just as hard as you would on IM. - Clinical success: take an interest in your patients' lives. - Preceptors seemed to indicate honors students generally try to integrate the patient's social situation into their plan. (i.e. If the patient has no insurance or little cash, say I want to give them x antibiotic even if it's not the first line because it's on the Walmart \$4 list and the first line is expensive.)
+Look up the chief complaint on UpToDate prior to seeing the patient because sometimes there's not much time after the encounter before presenting the patient. - Learn to adapt your patient presentations to a more concise format for busy clinic days. - Have a good attitude, work hard, get a good history, do a good physical, and always take a stab at an assessment and plan for each patient.
+If you have time before presenting to your attending, quickly research on UpToDate for a broader differential and treatment options. - Don't think of this as an easy rotation.
+Work just as hard as you would on IM.

+- Take an interest in your patients' lives, be present.
+Attendings appreciate you leveraging the time you have as a student to build therapeutic connections with patients. - Preceptors seemed to indicate honors students generally try to integrate the patient's social situation into their plan. (i.e. If the patient has no insurance or little cash, say I want to give them x antibiotic even if it's not the first line because it's on the Walmart \$4 list and the first line is expensive.)
+Willingness to care about holistic and bio-psycho-social factors impacting your patients can go a long way. - Use the rotation as an opportunity to practice lots of physical exam maneuvers you're less comfortable since you'll be seeing so many patients for diverse issues in clinic. - Family medicine is a good time to practice agenda setting and the skill of time management.